 Ric Flair Spouse

 Ric Flair has been married a total of 5 times.
-Ric Flair's current spouse is Wendy Barlow, who recently married in 2018.
+Ric Flair's current spouse is Wendy Barlow, who he recently married in 2018.